CodePartnersMD/MD301-guide/curriculum/04-RWD-RegEx/LAB.md

   - In the About Me section, add your personal pitch and banner photo.
 - Add you own color scheme and Google fonts.
 - Change the content and images to reflect your personal preferences.
 If you are using online images, make sure they are licensed for free, commercial use.
 For example, [Unsplash](https://unsplash.com/) has a nice variety of free images.

+## Submission Instructions

+- Complete your Feature Tasks for the day (below)
+- Create a Pull Request (PR) back to the `master` branch of your repository
+- On Canvas, submit a link to your PR.
+Add a comment in your Canvas assignment which includes the following:
+  - A question within the context of today's lab assignment
+  - An observation about the lab assignment, or related 'Ah-hah!' moment
+  - How long you spent working on this assignment